-A 16-year-old girl from the Canary Island discovered on the 6 of November 2018, an asteroid while working on her home computer.
-Alejandra Artiles was helped by her professor and used software to be able to analyze the images from an American telescope.
+A 16-year-old girl from the Canary Islands discovered 6 of November 2018, an asteroid while working on her home computer.
+Her professor helped Alejandra Artiles and used software to analyze the images from an American telescope.

-A few winters ago an amateur ornithologist alerted the scientific community that the swallow was not migrating to then return to Cadiz in the spring.
-Fact is that the swallow was not leaving and that is probably due to climate change.
+A few winters ago, an amateur ornithologist alerted the scientific community that the swallow was not migrating to then return to Cadiz in the spring.
+The fact is that the swallow was not leaving, and that is probably because of climate change.

-Mr. Francisco Sanz, who is the executive director of the foundation Ibercivis says that often the volunteer is a real expert in his or her field.
+Mr. Francisco Sanz, who is the executive director of the Foundation Ibercivis says that often the volunteer is a genuine expert in his or her field.

 How people became scientists

-In 1954 the Spanish Society of Ornithology ( SEO ) was created.
+In 1954, the Spanish Society of Ornithology ( SEO ) was created.
 Many of the volunteers became members over the years.
-Today the society has 3.700 members and they participate in 12 active programs of SEO/Birdlife.
+Today the society has 3.700 members and they take part in 12 active programs of SEO/Bird-life.
 They observe and register their observations thru applications on their computer and mobile phone.

 These can be easy studies, like counting the birds they see, or more sophisticated ones such as alerting the communities of massive bird flocks which emigrate so those individuals involved with banding studies can mobilize and document the migration before the young birds continue on their way.

-One does not have to be a specialist but one has to be able to distinguish between the different bird’s species.
+One does not have to be a specialist, but one has to be able to distinguish between the unique bird species.
 These volunteers are people who feel a love for their environment and want to help to preserve it.
-They donate freely of their time and resources to participate in these studies.
+They donate freely of their time and resources to take part in these studies.

-The data which is collected is passed on to the professionals of the. org and evaluated for suitability to be included in relevant scientific studies and other environmental issues.
+They pass the data which is collected on to the professionals of the. org and tested for suitability to be included in relevant scientific studies and other environmental issues.

 The help of modern technology

 They often come up with something, thru their investigations that had not been common knowledge before.
-They can report on a situation which scientists had no idea about.
+They can report on a situation that scientists did not know about.
 All this is possible because of the network of thousands of extra eyes that observe their surroundings.

 As in Europe, Spain has advanced and become more democratic in its form of investigation.
 The public science observatory was founded by Ibercivis with financing from the Spanish Science and Technology Foundation.
-Since 2011 more than 200 projects have been registered and more than 50.000 people have participated.
+Since 2011 over 200 projects have been registered and over 50.000 people have taken part.